Drowsy Truck Drivers

 With fatigued driving, it’s less black-and-white.
 There are hours-of-service logs, but these can be and frequently are manipulated by the driver or the company.
-There are sometimes statements made by the driver that may suggest fatigue, but truckers usually know better than to concede fatigue.
+There are sometimes statements made by a drowsy truck driver that may suggest fatigue, but truckers usually know better than to concede fatigue.
 Unfortunately, there is no hard-and-fast test to prove “too tired to drive.”

 In an effort to curb dishonest hours of service logs, the FMCSA, as part of the Moving Head for Progress in the 21st Century Law (MAP-21), is working to initiate a rule that would require all commercial vehicles to install electronic logging devices.
-Some companies already have them, and such equipment can be a beneficial tool for plaintiffs in truck accident cases.
+Some companies already have them, and such equipment can be a beneficial tool for our Fort Lauderdale lawyers in truck accident cases.

 Beyond that, our experienced legal team will carefully analyze not only the log books, but statements made by witnesses, evidence gathered in accident reconstruction and medical records of the truck driver, which may indicate sleeping disorders or other trouble.